riiim400th/sandbag/README.md

 ```
 python3 ./app.py
 ```

+Enter PEM pass phrase "hoge".

-The server will start running at `http://localhost:5000` by default.
+The server will start running at `https://localhost:443` by default.

 ## Usage
 Once the server is running, you can access it through your web browser or make requests using tools like cURL or Postman.
 Sandbag provides a simple web interface where you can interact with the server and explore its functionality.